LaunchCodeEducation/data-analysis-curriculum/content/functions/studio/_index.md

    Using these built-in methods, we can create a function that will not only reverse the order of elements, but the characters contained within each element.

-   a.
-Define the function as `reverse_characters`.
-Give it one parameter, which will
-      be the string to reverse.
+   1. Define the function as `reverse_characters`.
+Give it one parameter, which will be the string to reverse.
-   b.
-Within your function, use the `list` function to split the
-      string into a list of individual characters.
+   1. Within your function, use the `list` function to split the string into a list of individual characters.
-   c. `reverse` your new list.
+   1. `reverse` your new list.
-   d.
-Use `join` to create the reversed string and *return* that string from the
+   1. Use `join` to create the reversed string and *return* that string from the function.
-      function.
-   e.
-Create a variable of type string to test your new function.
+   1. Create a variable of type string to test your new function.
 (See suggestions below)
-   f.
-Use `print(reverse_characters(my_variable_name))` to call the function and verify
-      that it correctly reverses the characters in the string.
+   1. Use `print(reverse_characters(my_variable_name))` to call the function and verify that it correctly reverses the characters in the string.
-   g. *Optional*: Use method chaining to reduce the lines of code within the
+   1. *Optional*: Use method chaining to reduce the lines of code within the function.
-      function.

 {{% notice green Tip %}}

 Use these sample strings for testing:

-a. `'apple'`
+1. `'apple'`
-b. `'LC101'`
+1. `'LC101'`
-c. `'Capitalized Letters'`
+1. `'Capitalized Letters'`
-d. `'I love the smell of code in the morning.'`
+1. `'I love the smell of code in the morning.'`

 {{% /notice %}}